PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

       ]
     }

+##### Parameters:

-Valid values for `<metadata_kind>` are specified in [the `domainmetadata` documentation](../authoritative/domainmetadata.md).
+`kind`: valid values for `<metadata_kind>` are specified in [the `domainmetadata` documentation](../authoritative/domainmetadata.md).

+`metadata`: an array with all values for this metadata kind.

-Clients MUST NOT modify `NSEC3PARAM`, `NSEC3NARROW` or `PRESIGNED` through this interface.
-The server SHOULD reject updates to these metadata.
+Clients MUST NOT modify `NSEC3PARAM`, `NSEC3NARROW`, `PRESIGNED` and `LUA-AXFR-SCRIPT` through this interface.
+The server rejects updates to these metadata.
+Modifications to custom metadata kinds are rejected through this interface.

 URL: /api/v1/servers/:server\_id/zones/:zone\_name/metadata